QuantGen/G2F_RESOURCES/pending.md

  **Marco**:
- - Summary statistics to compare within, season, across locations precipitation from NASA and G2F
+ - Comparing precipitation between NASA and G2F (eliminate locations in G2F that
- - Create a script to add pennman evapotranspiration to weather daily
+ - Create a script to add pennman evapotranspiration to weather daily.

  **Fernando**
   - Move contacts to a note below the table